 My introduction to animal training started with horses when I was just 9 on a lounge line.
 I learned how to “sit” before ever being handed the reins to a horse’s mouth, and thus began my appreciation of how critical good foundation training is to excellence.
 Being so young, I was a malleable, receptive, unencumbered sponge, with access to strong instruction that allowed me to advance in leaps and bounds.
 Soon I was riding 2-5 horses a day, 4-6 days a week, working as an instructor and training and exercising peoples’ horses for them, with the goal of becoming an Olympic level horseback rider.
-My abilities and luck offered me such exceptional opportunities as traveling to Germany as a working riding student for two exceptional riders (Herr Plaege and Colonel Herr von Ziegner).
-While I thoroughly enjoy training to the highest levels, I learned that competition is not something I enjoy.
-However, pushing myself to grow and expand as a trainer is something I find really fulfilling.
-So, after 8 years of riding horses, I switched to driving horse-drawn carriages…in downtown Chicago.
+My abilities and luck offered me such exceptional opportunities as traveling to Germany as a working riding student for two top level riders (Herr Plaege and Colonel Herr von Ziegner).
+After 8 years of riding horses, I switched to driving horse-drawn carriages…in downtown Chicago.

 I have to tell you, there is nothing like driving a horse down a city street, pulling up next to someone lost in thought, having a bad day, and surprising them with an obscure sight and a funny remark.
 Words cannot adequately describe what such an experience (working with a flighty animal in impossible conditions, while entertaining passengers) taught me.
 Never a dull moment, I assure you.

 After over a decade of working with these incredible animals, the horse and I parted ways.
 It wasn’t until my own dog needed something more from me that I began looking into what we could do together.
 She was a really well behaved and I thought a typical obedience class unnecessary and uninteresting, so we tried agility.

-Agility is a really fun sport, though, I feel like agility (and clicker training, for that matter) is best done well or not at all.
+Agility is a blast.
 The focus is on fast accuracy and fun, and for that you need real self-control and confidence from your dog, which can only be taught by making your dog “smart” by teaching them through systems that allow the dog to be a participant in the learning process.
 It’s positive, fun, effective…and we grow continually.
 You could pursue this sport for decades and keep being challenged.
-There’s no end to learning for you, me, or the dogs.
+There’s no end to the learning for you, me, or the dogs.
 It’s my kind of sport.

-Thanks to the wealth of information available to us in our current technological age, I’ve studied (and continue to study) with people all over the world, both in person and online.
 I’m grateful to so many, especially the many dogs that I’ve had the privilege to work with over the years.
 Rather than owning a large number of dogs, for years I preferred working with other people’s dogs, getting experience with all sorts of temperaments, all sorts of histories, and various training agendas.
 For years I took a 2-3 extra dogs with me on my daily hikes.
 We worked on recall and whatever other fun stuff we felt like doing.
 I successfully provided dogs off-leash freedom and never had an incident.

-But, above all else, I want training to be a joy for everyone who does it.
-Good training is viewed by the dog as playing.
+Above all else, I want training to be a joy for everyone who does it.
+Good training is play.
 Within that play we cleverly add all sorts of challenges that teach a dog to develop impulse-control (otherwise known as obedience), to think and listen, honoring the individual dog for her talents by sculpting them into worthwhile outlets that are enjoyable for both you and the dog while teaching your dog important skills.
 This leads to a relationship with your dog where your dog sticks with you, not because he has a leash on, but because he wants to.
 Because you never know, it might be time for another game! 😉